Seirdy/seirdy.one/content/about/uses.md

 [fd](https://github.com/sharkdp/fd)
 : Better parallel execution than `find -exec`.
 I still use `find` in many situations, though.

+Tmux
+: I typically don't use it for tiling or tabs, except over SSH.
+Sway has me covered there.
+I instead use Tmux for session management and for buffer manipulation (regex search, piping the buffer, writing the buffer to a file, etc).

+WeeChat
+: IRC client.
+I might use [senpai](https://sr.ht/~taiite/senpai/) eventually, if I can get it to play well with espeak-ng.

+Newsboat
+: Feed reader for RSS and Atom feeds.
+I'm thinking of switching to a feed-to-IMAP or Maildir setup eventually so I can get sync and use mblaze, and replace a TUI with a CLI.
+Ideally something that supports [WebSub](https://websub.net/draft).

+Toolbox
+: Creates quick mutable environments for me to mess around as root.
+I use Fedora Rawhide for more bleeding-edge packages in these environments.
+Quick mutable environments to mess around in or use different toolchains are pretty much my only use of containers.

+Orca
+: Screen reader.
+Great for when I'm dealing with overstimulation and need to "turn everything off" for a while.
+I don't actually rely on this to use my machine.

+## Multimedia

 mpd
 : My music player daemon, paired with [my mpd scripts](https://sr.ht/~seirdy/mpd-scripts/) and [mpd-mpris](https://github.com/natsukagami/mpd-mpris).